 Market forces could play a critical role in helping establish and catalyse new norms and best practices for the security of industrial IoT devices and systems.
-Lower insurance premiums, for example, prompted millions of business and consumers to install fire and security systems.
+Lower insurance premiums, for example, prompted millions of businesses and consumers to install fire and security systems.
 Similarly, good driver discount programmes have created tangible financial incentives for safer and more careful behaviour.
-Through this project, the same incentive structure – tying minimum safety standards and practices to the sale and pricing of insurance policies – will be applied to industrial IoT deployments.
-In parallel, this approach will be applied to government stimulus funding and financing programmes for industry.
+Through this project, the same incentive structure that ties minimum safety standards and practices to the sale and pricing of insurance policies will be applied to industrial IoT.
+This approach will be applied to government stimulus funding and financing programmes for industry.
 Lastly, through certification, companies have the prospect to differentiate themselves within an increasingly competitive industrial IoT marketplace.

-Over the last year, more than two dozen companies, governments, organizations and universities have collaborated with the Centre to co-design the Industrial IoT Safety and Security Protocol.
-This first-of-its-kind policy framework generates an understanding of how insurance can facilitate the improvement of industrial IoT security design, implementation and maintenance practices.
-It also puts forth a universal set of security best practices that should be incorporated in all industrial IoT deployments.
-The next step of the project is to pilot these incentive structures with insurance companies, governments and private-sector stakeholders, refine the underlying operating models, and then share these outcomes to scale up adoption internationally and across sectors.
+Over the course of the last year, more than two dozen companies, governments, organizations, and universities have collaborated with the Centre to co-design the Industrial IoT Safety and Security Protocol.
+This first-ever framework generates an understanding of how insurance can facilitate the improvement of industrial IoT security design, implementation, and maintenance.
+It also harmonizes security best practices that should be incorporated in all industrial IoT deployments.
+The next step is to pilot these incentive structures with insurance companies, governments, and the private sector.
+The first pilot is being implemented in the aviation industry through Summer of 2020 to test and validate the Protocol.
+Subsequently, the underlying operating models can be refined, and then outcomes shared so that trans-national adoption can be applied across all sectors.

-Industry Pilot Project Building Cyber Resilience in the Aviation Sector
+Industry Pilot Building Cyber Resilience in the Aviation Sector